 Recovery Point Objective or RPO

-On the other hand, the RPO or Recovery Point Objective is the previous point in time you are willing to get back to in order to recover the company’s data and functionalities.
+On the other hand, the RPO or Recovery Point Objective is the previous point in time you are willing to get back to in order to recover your company’s data and functionalities.
 In other words, this represents the quantity of data a company is willing to lose between the last security backup and a contingency.
-Our team can help you achieve a RPO that fits your company’s needs.

 Optimize the consumption of resources

 The costs of a Disaster Recovery plan increase as its tolerance decreases.
-So, it is very important to analyze your needs in order to optimize the cost-efficiency ratio of your DR plan.
-As we mentioned before, some data and applications can stand longer downtimes than others, depending on how critical they are to your business.
+So, it is very important to analyze your business’ needs in order to optimize the cost-efficiency ratio of your DR plan.

 Choose the most convenient technology